National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Photo by Sally King

-man and child on ladder
+man with baby on ladder

 Due to stairs (and some fun ladders) a baby backpack or frontpack works better on this trail than a stroller.